sftcd/openssl/doc/designs/ech-api.md

 ```

 The script above gets us from 75% lines of code covered based on normal tests
-to 85.6% for the `ech_internal.c` file, which is our least well covered by
+to 84.4% for the `ssl/ech/ech_internal.c` file, which is our least well covered by
 normal tests.
 The script takes about 20 minutes to run on a developer laptop.